Parenting Tips 9 min read

 • Help them understand the difference between public and private information

-For Teenagers (Ages 13-17)
+For teenagers (Ages 13-17)

-Foster responsible independence:
+Support responsible independence:

 • Discuss the long-term consequences of online actions